 After developing in the Jr. Sabres organization, Musty played the 2020-21 season with the North Jersey Avalanche, recording four goals and seven points in four games.

-On Thursday, Michigan defenseman Owen Power, 18, earned Player of the Game honors in Team Canada’s 2-1 overtime win over Russia at the World Championship.
+Also on Thursday, Michigan defenseman Owen Power, 18, earned Player of the Game honors in Team Canada’s 2-1 overtime win over Russia at the World Championship.

 Power, who’s ranked first among North American skaters in NHL Central Scouting’s final ranking of 2021 draft prospects, played a team-high 24 minutes, 2 seconds.